 III.
-STUDY AREA POPULATION GROWTH IN CITIES AND COUNTIES

-The population of counties within the study area have shown mixed levels of population growth since 1990.
-Tables 2.1 and 2.2 illustrate the populations for all counties and cities which are a part of the JLUS study area.
-The total population for the JLUS study area counties has increased from 314,644 in 1990 to 387,604 in 2010 representing a 23 percent increase in population during this time period.
-Augusta-Richmond and Columbia Counties contain the majority of population for both the study area and the Central Savannah River Area.
+STUDY AREA POPULATION GROWTH IN CITIES AND COUNTIES The population of counties within the study area have shown mixed levels of population growth since 1990.
+Tables 2.1 and 2.2 illustrate the populations for all counties and cities which are a part of the CUS study area.
+The total population for the CUS study area counties has increased from 314,644 in 1990 to 387,604 in 2010, representing a 23 percent increase in population during this time period.
+Augusta-Richmond and Columbia counties contain the majority of population for both the study area and the Central Savannah River Area as a whole.
 These counties combined comprise a total of 325,483 residents or 81 percent of the total population of the study area counties.

-The populations of the counties, which are a part of the study area, has shown mixed levels of growth since 1990.
-Columbia County has seen an 87 percent increase in population between 1990 and 2010 making it one of the fastest growing counties in the United States according to the U.S. Census for multiple years.
-Burke County has experienced the second highest growth rate among the study area counties followed by McDuffie and Augusta-Richmond counties.
-Jefferson County is the only county in the study area which has seen a decline in population over this time period.
+The population within the study area has varied by county, showing growth and decline since 1990.
+Columbia County experienced an 87 percent increase in population between 1990 and 2010, making it one of the fastest growing counties in the United States according to the U.S. Census.
+Burke County experienced the second highest growth rate among the study area counties, followed by McDuffie and Augusta-Richmond counties.
+Jefferson County is the only county in the study area that experienced a decline in population over this time period.
 Population projections for all counties are presented in Table 2.3.